Comprehensive Agreement between the Holy See and Palestine

-The Comprehensive Agreement between the Holy See and the State of Palestine is an agreement signed on 26 June 2015 between the Holy See and the Palestine Authority, representing the State of Palestine, through which the Holy See (which governs the Vatican City State) recognized the State of Palestine as an independent state and established diplomatic relations with it.
+The Comprehensive Agreement between the Holy See and Palestine is an agreement signed on 26 June 2015 between the Holy See and the Palestinian Authority, representing Palestine, through which the Holy See (which governs the Vatican City State) recognized Palestine as an independent state and established diplomatic relations with it.

 The agreement followed the Basic Agreement between the Holy See and the Palestine Liberation Organization (PLO) that had been signed on 15 February 2000.
 It regulates the rights and obligations of the Catholic Church in areas of the Palestinian National Authority, and reflects the Holy See's recognition of a Palestinian independent state.

 Historical background

 The Holy See has been an ardent supporter of the Palestinian political struggle for an independent state since 1967.
 This support, in addition to the desire to gain support for the Catholic Church from within the Palestinian community in the Palestinian territories under Israeli control, led to a process of gradually growing cooperation between the Holy See and the PLO, and later also the Palestinian authority.
 One such step was the meeting of Pope John Paul II and PLO chairman Yasser Arafat in 1987.
 Following the establishment of the Palestinian Authority under the Oslo Accords, the Holy See embarked on negotiations with the Palestinian leadership to regulate Catholic Church activities in areas under Palestinian control.
 This was done in parallel with negotiations with the Israel to the same effect in Israeli controlled territories.
 Relations of special nature not defined as "diplomatic" were established between the Holy See and PLO on 26 October 1994.

 Negotiations between the Holy See and the PLO led to the signing of a Basic Agreement on 15 February 2000, which committed the PLO to respect freedom of religion in general, as well as freedom of action for Catholic communities and establishments under Palestinian control.
 A more comprehensive agreement was concluded on 26 June 2015, with effect on 2 January 2016.